Aadiss/net-task-api/README.md

 In case you want to use it locally you just need Docker installed, Dockerfile and docker-compose are prepared.
 App is connected with Postgres via docker-compose.
 Notice that you should change environment variables in docker-compose file.
 Each '*' sign should be changed.

+---

 There is a bunch of tests written, you can run all of them simply using this command:
 > python manage.py test

+To test it out you need to have installed dependencies included in requirements.txt file.
+Use virtualenv and run:

+> pip install -r requirements.txt

+---

 ## Documentation